Debugging Tile Language Programs¶

 # 2. Compile the kernel into a torch function

-Debugging Generation Issues#
+Debugging Generation Issues¶

 TileLang essentially performs progressive lowering.
 For example, a T.copy may first be expanded into T.Parallel (see the pass LowerTileOP), which is then expanded again, eventually resulting in lower-level statements that can be translated to CUDA C code.

 When the code fails to generate (for instance, a compilation error occurs), you do not necessarily need to jump directly into C++ passes to debug.
 Instead, you can first inspect the intermediate representations (IR) in Python by printing them.
-For example, consider a case where a simple T.copy in 1D causes the lowering process to fail.
-The snippet below illustrates a simplified version of the problem (based on community Issue #35):

 @T.prim_func

-def main(Q: T.Buffer(shape_q, dtype)):
+def main(Q: T.Tensor(shape_q, dtype)):

 The TileLang lower process might yield an error such as:

-File "/root/TileLang/src/target/codegen_cuda.cc", line 1257
+File "/root/TileLang/src/cuda/codegen/codegen_cuda.cc", line 1257

 ValueError: Check failed: lanes <= 4 (8 vs. 4) : Ramp of more than 4 lanes is not allowed.